hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 appears to have become so degenerate that if you approach to tell it, "You are not a pig," it begins to squeal and bite.

-Thus is it with us all in this Mâyâ, this dream world, where it is all misery, weeping and crying, where a few golden balls are rolled, and the world scrambles after them.
+Thus is it with us all in this Māyā, this dream world, where it is all misery, weeping and crying, where a few golden balls are rolled, and the world scrambles after them.
 You were never bound by laws, nature never had a bond for you.
 That is what the Yogi tells you.
 Have patience to